 The New London Garden Club was founded in October, 1928 with 24 members and Dr. Anna Littlefield, physician, gardener and botanical artist, as its first president.

-During the Club’s early years, it was known for the remarkable flower shows that funded the Club’s ever-expanding Civic Beautification program.
-Since 1955, the Club's major fundraiser has been the Annual Antique Show and Sale.
+During the Club’s early years, it was known for the remarkable flower shows that funded the Club’s ever-expanding civic beautification program.
+For many years the Club's major fundraiser was the Annual Antique Show and Sale.

-The Club's records are stored in yearly scrapbooks at the Town Archives in the basement of the Academy Building/Town Offices.
-Also of interest are flower show schedules (listing design categories, horticulture and special exhibits) as well as yearly calendar books.
+The Club's records are stored in the Town Archives in the basement of the Academy Building/Town offices.
+Of interest are yearly scrapbooks, flower show schedules (listing design categories,, horticulture and special exhibits) as well as yearly calendar books.